Number of dog bite fatalities in the United States: 2005 – 2014

 - Fourth, it is important to note that a pit bull is not a breed of dog.
 Instead, the term “pit bull” only describes a dog that has an appearance similar to a American Pit Bull terrier or American Staffordshire terrier.
 In some cases a dog identified as a pit bull, based on its physical appearance, may be genetically similar to the American Staffordshire Terrier (AKC recognized) or an American Pit Bull (UKC recognized), but in other cases the dog is genetically dissimilar.

 - Fifth, the reader should note the incidences of fatalities listed on any website may not represent every case in the United States where death was caused by a dog attack.
-It is conceivable that some fatal dog attacks in the United States go unreported, particularly in rural areas.
+It is conceivable that some fatal dog attacks in the United States go unreported and never make news headlines, particularly in rural areas.

 Finally, the fatalities reported on many websites may not be a direct result of injuries sustained from a dog attack.
 For example, in some dog bite fatalities the primary cause of death is secondary to bite injuries caused by an attack.
 Examples include caradic arrest, freezing to death after falling unconscious following an attack, rabies, septicaemia, infection or falling on head as a result of being attacked.
 For example, I recall a reported incident in March 2010 incident in Lucknow, South Carolina involving a 65-year-old lady.
 Several websites reported this as a dog bite fatality caused by a pit bull attack, but subsequently the autopsy indicated a fatal heart attack was the primary cause of death (presumably from the stress of the attack).
 Also, note that a human fatality can be caused by the behavior of a dog that does not involve aggressive intent (e.g. smothering).
 Click here for medical perspective on the causes of death as a direct result of the dog attack.